The American government was moving.

 In what is probably one of the most understated exhibits of all time, the ‘Thomas Jefferson’s Library’ exhibit is exactly that: Thomas Jefferson’s library, as sold to Congress in 1814.
 Unfortunately, a second fire at the Library of Congress after the sale destroyed some of the books, but those that are both extant and available (some are currently being restored or used for research) are on display in a circular bookshelf.
 Any book lover knows that there is a wrong way to organize books and a plethora of right ways to organize books.
 Thomas Jefferson developed his own system of organization for his books, which the Library of Congress has adopted for this exhibit.

-Should you find yourself in Washington, D.C. this weekend, the Library of Congress is hosting the National Book Festival, which sounds like a great event!
-The theme this year is “I Cannot Live Without Books,” which was said by – you guessed it – Thomas Jefferson.
+Should you find yourself in Washington, D.C. in early September, the Library of Congress is hosting the National Book Festival, which is a fantastic event!
+Be sure to stop by – admission is free!

 All this came about because of a man who said “I cannot live without books.”
 I think it’s safe to say that I feel the same way.

 Getting there: The Library of Congress is conveniently located across the street from the Capitol, at the east end of the National Mall.
 It’s accessible by various public transit routes, and the closest metro stops are: Capitol South and Union Station.
 You can drive also, but parking in DC is a regular nightmare, especially so close to a high-security zone.
 Ye be warned.

 Admission: There is no admission fee to the Library of Congress or its exhibits!
 This is your heritage and your right as an American! (or a researcher, or just someone visiting who wants to see something cool)

 Opening hours: Monday through Saturday from 8:30 AM to 4:30 PM.
 If you’re going for research, be sure to check the times for the individual reading room you’ll be in, as times may vary for those.